TheOneWhoWill/NotGoogle/README.md

 - **Content Snippet**: A short snippet of text from the web page content, used for previewing search results.
 Used as a fallback for meta description.
 - **Full Text**: The complete text content of the web page
 - **H1 Text**: The text contained within the first `<h1>` tag on the page
-- **H2 Tags**: A list of texts contained within all `<h2>` tags on the page which can be used for easy sectional linking on a results page.

 ## Full Text Search and Indexing
 The full text will be used to create an inverted index for search queries.
 This will allow us to get the intersection of the query keywords and quickly retrieve relevant documents which we will then apply page rank and other ranking algorithms on.